There is a lot of stuff and nonsense about online – we all know that.

 Could it really be that Dave is only interested in how many $50 he can collect from mug punters who “just believe”.

 Now there are a few, OK, maybe a couple of characters online who will tell you the truth.
 One of which gives his lottery tips away for free.
 You won’t be anywhere near as ‘impressed’ or excited but you’ll get told the truth for once instead.
 That’s worth a whole lot more than paying $50 to be lied to or sold a bunch of horse manure because the author is wants to “believe” just as badly but is actually a total incompetent.

-Then there are the ‘experts’ who don’t just plain lie but instead choose to use distorted truths to sell their products.
+Then there are the ‘experts’ who don’t plain lie but instead choose to use distorted truths to sell their products.
 Along the lines of, here’s a list of people who have won using our system… list of 10 excited “I won $10 in the very first week” type people… therefore it works.
-But where are the real figures – did only 10 people buy it?
+However – where are the real figures – did only 10 people buy it?
 How many people didn’t it work for?
-Because there’s the real truth, the one they aren’t telling you.
+Therein lies the real truth, the one they aren’t telling you.
 The fact that the other 99.999% (god knows how many of these things they sell) of their customers are still waiting for it ‘to work’!

-Don’t believe the hype folks.
-There are some sensible measures you can take, and there are some useful bits of software and whatnot for lottery players.
+Don’t believe the hype friends.
+There are some sensible measures you can take, and there are some useful bits of software and whatnot for keen lottery players.
 But don’t assume just because it’s being sold online that somebody somewhere has legally approved anything – because anybody can sell any old junk online these days and get away with it.
-They just need enough gullible people to buy it that’s all.
+They just need enough gullible people to want to buy it that’s all.

 One of the things I like to do is take stuff apart (of course).
 Sometimes with the intention of fixing it, others just to see how it works.